How to Turn No-Website Businesses Into Web Design Clients

 → “Facebook is rented land — they can change the algorithm or shut your page down anytime.
 A website is yours.”

-Step 5: Close with social proof
+Step 6: Close with proof

-Show them a before/after from a similar business you've helped.
+Show a before/after from a similar business you've helped.
 If you're just starting out, offer the first client a discounted rate in exchange for a testimonial.